Nar Village

 Includes

-• Transportation as per the given itinerary
+• Transportation as per the itinerary (including airfare).

 Excludes